Nalhin/PokemonTeams/README.md

 #### Backend

-Each functionality consists of the following files.
+Each module consists of the following files.
 ```
 ├── *.controller.ts (routes)
 ├── *.interface.ts (typescript definitions)